HoTranQuocHuy020603/LTDD_Assignment/README.md

-# Only main_ folder using android studio
+# Only main folder
+# All files need to  Android Studio to run